Camanche Reservoir

-Camanche Reservoir is an artificial lake in the San Joaquin Valley in California in the United States, at the juncture of Amador, Calaveras, and San Joaquin counties.
+Camanche Reservoir is an artificial lake in the San Joaquin Valley in California in the United States, at the juncture of Amador, Calaveras, and San Joaquin counties, and is fed by the Mokelumne River.
 Its waters are impounded by Camanche Dam, which was completed in 1963.
 Camanche Reservoir is a source of water for industrial and municipal purposes and also provides flood control.

 The lake was named after the former town of Camanche that now lies beneath its waters.
 The lake has also been called Camanche Lake and Lake Camanche.
 Camanche Reservoir has recreation areas throughout the lake, which are mainly located on the North and South shores.

 North Shore

 Camanche Reservoir North Shore is located in Amador County.
 It contains a population of approximately 1,000 people.
 The North Shore hosts some of the recreation features of Camanche Reservoir, including close to 800 campsites.
 The North Shore also allows RV camping as well as tent camping.
 There is a North Shore Marina Store located here including a small café.